sallesmath/mlPipe/README.md

 ## Installation

-You can install the development version of pacoteTeste like so:
+You can install the development version of mlPipe like so:

 ``` r
 # HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?